 The Campus Security Department prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 This report is prepared in cooperation with the local law enforcement agencies surrounding the Olympic College campus.
-Significant changes in the Campus SaVE Act, Violence Against Women Act and Department of Education requirements have required the format of this report to expand, and the update of the crimes and statistical categories.
+Significant changes in the Handbook for Campus Safety and Security Report 2016 Edition, Campus SaVE Act, Violence Against Women Act and Department of Education requirements have required the format of this report to expand, and the update of the crimes and statistical categories.
 This annual report will appear similar to previous reports, but notable changes will be seen from this point forward.